Dalas121/Heir_2_The_Throne/README.md

 //--------------------
 // DIFFICULTY
 //--------------------
 Easy should be nigh-unloseable.
-Nightmare should be seriously difficult even for you or me (e.g. highest difficulty of EI/TDG)
+Nightmare should be seriously difficult even for a veteran player, requiring careful strategy and probably several restarts (e.g. highest difficulty of EI/TDG)
 - assume the player is coming into the scenario with suitable units; i.e. don't balance Gryphon Mountain around massed Merfolk

-These are my recommended difficulty modifiers.
-You don't need to use this if you don't want to (or if it doesn't make sense for the scenario), but please ensure the difficulty scales similarly so all scenarios stay in balance.
+Recommended difficulty modifiers:
-- Easy:      1.0x enemy/ally strength, 100% xp to level, 100% starting gold (ignoring carryover)
+- Easy:      1x enemy strength,  70% xp to level, 12 scenarios
-- Normal:    1.5x enemy/ally strength, 100% xp to level, 80% starting gold (ignoring carryover)
+- Normal:    2x enemy strength, 100% xp to level, 12 scenarios
-- Hard:      2.0x enemy/ally strength, 100% xp to level, 65% starting gold (ignoring carryover)
+- Hard:      4x enemy strength, 100% xp to level, 11 scenarios
-- Nightmare: 2.5x enemy/ally strength, 100% xp to level, 50% starting gold (ignoring carryover)
+- Nightmare: 4x enemy strength, 100% xp to level, 9 scenarios
-- Additionally, on higher difficulties the player gets less time in each phase before being pushed on to the next one, which reduces your rewards/XP.

 //--------------------
 // XP FEEDING
 //--------------------
 Leveling units is fun!
 I want players to be able to continue to level units throughout the campaign, instead of maxing-out their army halfway through.
 With this in mind, please try to restrict available XP.
-- small player armies; 50-75 initial gold (plus carryover) on Nightmare is a good guideline for the average scenario
+- small player armies; 50-75 initial gold (plus carryover) is a good guideline for the average scenario
 - use lower-level enemies where possible.
 1 Warlord is easy to farm for XP; 3 Grunts are much harder; 6 Goblins even more so.
 - don't include a large amount of villages, unless carryover gold is the scenario's primary reward
 - enemies should retreat and regroup where appropriate, instead of trickling.
 See EI's Xenophobia for an example.